·

 with Padme sitting beside him and our other cat boxed on her lap,

-I called and sent them to McDonald’s to catch up with food.
+Sent them to McDonald’s to catch up with food.

 By the time I got to the Supercharger,

-the entire complex was blacked out.
+the complex was black.

 Hotel and all.